LincolnCraddock/DijkstraAlgorithmsBenchmarks/README.md

 |  100 nodes | 5.83757 ms          | 0.465639 ms        |
 |  500 nodes | 43.1003 ms          | 10.7225 ms         |
 | 1000 nodes | ???????? ms         | 43.9528 ms         |

+These times were gethered by running the Driver on an Intel(R) Xeon(R) Gold 6230 CPU (2.10GHz) running Arch Linux.
+Although exact times may vary from machine to machine, it can be clearly seen that the implementation using the priority queue outperforms the implementation doing a linear search on random graphs no matter the size of graph, but is much worse at evaluating graphs in the worse case at especially high graph sizes.

 ## Author
 Lincoln Craddock